-There is a weaker form of the hom conjecture which restricts the attention to dominant morphisms, and this has been famously proved by Mochizuki for hyperbolic curves.
+There is a weaker form of the hom conjecture which restricts the attention to dominant morphisms, and this weaker form has been famously proved by Mochizuki for hyperbolic curves in \cite{moc99}.
+We stress that the hom conjecture is strictly stronger: Mochizuki's result only applies to \emph{open} homomorphisms $\pi_{1}(T)\to\pi_{1}(X)$, while the hom conjecture regards all homomorphisms.

 The second form of the main conjecture is the so called \emph{section conjecture}, which is just the hom conjecture for $T=\spec k$.

-\begin{conjecture*}[{\bf Section conjecture}] Let $k$ be finitely generated over $\Q$.
-If $X$ is a smooth, proper and geometrically connected then
+\begin{conjecture*}[Grothendieck, "Section conjecture"] Let $k$ be finitely generated over $\Q$.
+If $X$ is a smooth, proper anabelian variety over $k$, then

 is a bijection. \end{conjecture*}